Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Abstract

 \section{Abstract}

 The estimation of inequality and poverty measures is frequently constrained by a lack of individual data.
-Many countries, including China, continue to report income data in the form of aggregated income shares.
-In this context, the Beta Lorenz curve, introduced by Kakwani (Econometrica, 48, 1980), has become a standard tool for reconstructing income distributions at both academic and institutional levels.
-Notably, alongside the General Quadratic (GQ) Lorenz curve, it represents the primary specification used by the World Bank to construct its official poverty estimates when microdata is unavailable.
-In this paper, we demonstrate that Kawani's model fails to satisfy the formal requirements of a genuine Lorenz curve.
-To address this, we identify the specific constraints that ensure the theoretical validity of this model and introduce a new family of Lorenz curves derived from the corrected parametric space.
-Our analysis, conducted across more than 2,000 datasets, reveals that our proposed four-parameter specification provides highly accurate estimates of several poverty and inequality measures.
-Our results show that this model consistently outperforms the GQ Lorenz curve, which we find tends to underestimate poverty in over 80 percent of the analyzed cases.
+When only income shares are available, the Beta Lorenz curve introduced by Kakwani (\textit{Econometrica}, 48, 1980) has become a standard tool for reconstructing income distributions.
+Together with the General Quadratic (GQ) Lorenz curve, it is used by the World Bank to produce official poverty estimates when microdata are unavailable.
+In this paper, we show that Kakwani's specification does not generally satisfy the formal requirements of a genuine Lorenz curve and introduce a new Lorenz curve rooted in the corrected parameter space.
+Using more than 1,700 datasets, we show that the proposed model yields valid Lorenz curves in all applications and consistently outperforms competing specifications in both accuracy and sampling precision.
+The GQ, by contrast, fails to provide genuine curves in 15 percent of datasets and underestimates extreme poverty severity in 98 percent of them.

 {\bf Key Words}: Grouped data, parametric models, Gini index, poverty gap, Watts index